RagnarB83/ash-documentation/docs/molcrys.rst

 MOLCRYS: Property calculation
 #########################################

-A QM/MM molecular/spectroscopic property calculations can be carried either using Yggdrasill or using the QM program directly.
+A QM/MM molecular/spectroscopic property calculations can be carried either using Ash or using the QM program directly.
 If using ORCA, the appropriate property keywords can be added to orcasimpleinput or orcablocks variables that will be passed onto ORCA.

 A single-point QM/MM calculation can be performed by defining a QM/MM object as done before and then simply use the object's